daniel-frenkel/Valar-Systems/VAL-1000/README.md

 The hostname should be "esp32-arduino".
 Find the IP address of this device and enter the IP address into your browser.

 You should now be connected to the device.

+## Step 6 - Control your motor

+Under the "Position" section, enter a value of 50 and click "Set Position".
+The motor should begin spinning to the 50 percent position.

+Set motor parameters by modifiying the following values:

+### max_steps
+This value is used to set the maximum number of steps to move the motor to 100 percent.
+If you have a curtain or window, set the number of steps that will be required to move the motor to open/close the curtain all the way.

+There are 200 steps per revolution so use some math to figure out how many steps you need.

+### current
+This value (400-2000) sets the amount of current in milliamps that will run through the motor.
+The higher the current, the stronger the motor will be.
+However, it will also run hotter as well as make setting the stall value more difficult.
+It is recommended to set the current to the minimum required to move your motor.
+Start at a small value and move up until the motor moves how you want.
+The maximum value is 2000 mA.

+### stall
+This value (0-255) sets the stall value of the motor.
+Stallgaurd is fairly complex and I recommend taking my [Udemy course](https://www.udemy.com/course/trinamic/?referralCode=F21BCEB4F4C3C664D13A) to learn more.
+Set this value to 0 to disable it if you do not understand how it works.

+### accel
+This value sets the acceleration of the motor.
+It is recommened you keep this the same as max_speed when using stallGuard.

+### max_speed
+This value (0-500) sets the speed of the motor.
+The driver will use the acceleration value to speed up to this value.

+Press the "Set Parameters" button to set the values.

+### Set Zero
+Pressing this button will set the position of the device back to 0.